Scatter Graphs - Introduction

 Most of the time, when comparing broad and discrete data such as teacher assessments, a progress matrix will suffice.
 But what if we want to compare more granular data such as test scores?
 A progress matrix can do it, by categorising scores within defined ranges, but a scatter graph does a better job.

-In this help guide we'll have a look at Insight's new scatter graph report and learn about its key functions, namely:
+In this help guide we'll have a look at the scatter graph report and learn about its key functions, namely:

 - Plotting results of various assessments